Narconon Gave Me the Ability to Deal With Life

 Glenn S., Narconon Graduate

-At that point I acknowledged to myself that I was destroying my life and had to change.
-I called my parent and told them I was addicted to drugs and needed help.
-Coincidentally (or maybe not so coincidentally) my parents were watching the Montel William show which that day was featuring Narconon Chilocco, a drug rehab center in Oklahoma.
+At that point, I acknowledged to myself that I was destroying my life and had to change.
+I called my parents and told them I was addicted to drugs and needed help.
+Coincidentally (or maybe not so coincidentally) my parents were watching The Montel Williams Show which that day was featuring Narconon Chilocco, a drug rehab center in Oklahoma.
 My father came to get me, my mother put me on the phone to the Director of Narconon Chilocco and 24 hours later I was on my way there.
 My life was about to change.

 I was initially scared to death as I did not know what to expect, but I was met at the airport and taken to the Narconon Center and from the beginning the staff were amazing.
 They understood what I was going through and treated me as a friend, never talking down to me.
 I went through the program and graduated, and even stayed on for a while after the program helping others arrive and get started.
 To me it was like one big family.